-The University is required that to offer both parties (Complainant and Respondent) an appeal from a determination regarding responsibility, and from a recipient's dismissal of a formal complaint or any allegations therein, on the following bases:
+The University is required to offer both parties (Complainant and Respondent) an appeal from a determination regarding responsibility, and from a dismissal of a formal complaint, or any allegations therein, on the following bases:

 - 1. Procedural irregularity that affected the outcome of the matter; - 2.
 New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - 3.
-The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+The Title IX Coordinator, Investigator(s), or Decision-Maker(s) had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

-To request an appeal, please complete the Title IX Appeal Form.
+To request an appeal, please complete this online form.
 This online form will serve as your appeal.